 How to Prevent and Remove Scale from Salt Cells

-What causes scale buildup in a Salt Cell?
+What causes scale buildup in a salt cell?

 The salt cell’s ECG can provide a perfect breeding ground for two reasons: heat and high pH production.

-- HEAT - The hotter the water, the more calcium tends to drop out of pool chemical solutions and mineralize into a deposit.
+- Heat — The hotter the water, the more calcium tends to drop out of pool chemical solutions and mineralize into a deposit.
 Since the cell plates generate heat, they tend to build scale after many uses.
 This is also why calcium often builds around pool heaters.

-As scale builds on the cell plates, it begins to interfere with the chlorine production (electrolysis).
+As scale builds on the salt cell plates, it begins to interfere with the chlorine production (electrolysis).
 This will not only reduce the unit’s efficiency, but it will begin to run hotter — increasing the scale buildup.
 Over time this can lead to permanent damage on the plates, including cell failure.

-How to clean the salt cell and remove scale buildup
+How to remove salt cell scale buildup